sempiedram/ACP1/analisys.md

 			This token is simply the character Command category indicator.
 		l.
 VARIABLE_INDICATOR, value 11
 			This token is simply the character Varible definition category indicator.
-4. Extra byte A, a single byte that can be used to store extra information.
+3. Extra byte, a single byte that can be used to store extra information.
 The information stored here depends upon the type of the token:
     a.
 For UNKNOWN, it's meaningless.
     b.
 For WORD, it's meaningless.
     c.
 For NUMBER, it's the original base: 2, 8, 10, or 16, and any other value is meaningless.